 - Gateway - Our beacon monitoring star.
 As long as the beacons are within the reach of the Gateway, it will keep the battery information of the beacon updated.

 Why is it important to keep this information updated?

 The recommendation is to keep the information updated, by scanning the beacons as often as possible.
-The best case scenario comes with the use of the Gateway as they are constantly scanning for the beacons and will report the battery status as long as they are plugged to a power outlet and have an active internet connection.
+The best-case scenario comes with the use of the Gateways as they are constantly scanning for the beacons and will report the battery status as long as they are plugged to a power outlet and have an active internet connection.